ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - Functions Advanced.md

   - returns the average (note: it needs to RETURN the average)

-Bonus: a function displayCurrentDate() (may need to do some research)
+Bonus 1: a function displayCurrentDate() (may need to do some research) Bonus 2: play further with JavaScript dates

 Time: 10min.